OS2G/constitution/constitution.md

-# Operating Systems and Open Source Group
+# The Constitution for the Operating Systems and Open Source Group

-## ARTICLE I - Identity
+## ARTICLE I - Name & Purpose

 1. Name